My last journey aboard the Berlin–Paris Nightjet: why this service disappeared

 In couchettes, two types of cars coexist:

-- The most modern is the “Comfort” type, with four-berth compartments, similar to those found on newer Nightjets.
-It also features a specially adapted compartment to accommodate passengers with reduced mobility (PRM).
+• The more modern one is the “Comfort” type, with four-berth compartments similar to those of the new Nightjets.
+It also includes a compartment specifically designed for passengers with reduced mobility.

 Traveling in Seated Coaches on the Nightjet